galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >
 {: .tip}

-The configuration is quite simple thanks to how many sensible defaults are already provided in the Ansible roles.
+The configuration is quite simple thanks to the many sensible defaults that are provided in the Ansible roles.

 > ### {% icon hands_on %} Hands-on: Configuring Galaxy
 >